-Below are details of aids and financial grant bodies’ available in Mississippi to reduce the poverty level in and also assisting single moms in Mississippi.
+Below are details of support and financial options available for single mothers in Mississippi.

 The Mississippi Head Start Association